brianpatrick/cosmic-view-life/README.md

 The repository contains the following directories:

-## `./data`

-Input data from various sources can be found in `./data`.

-### `./data/Jan_30_2025_recentered`

-### `./data/Odonata`

-### `./data/Takanori_Protein_Universe`

-### `./data/points_around_earth`

-OpenSpace is geared towards astronomical visualizations, but is able to display a high-resolution globe of the earth with all kinds of data overlaid, such as distribution maps, sea surface temperatures, elevations, and so on.
-A key visualization mode of CVoL is to depict species as points over the globe as a "star field of life".
-A "nested" model is used, whereby larger points representing higher level groups such as "green plants", "protists", "insects", "chordates" is initially shown.
-Flying up to a group such as "mammals" results in a field of points around this "parent point", where points represent (for example) individual species and are grouped taxonomically.

-(TODO: Need to make an example that can be run, sudh as mammals or something.)

-## `./catalogs_raw`
+## `./data` and `./catalogs_raw`

-Datasets used in early visualizations.
+Input data used to be kept along with the code but this became unwieldy.
+If you need example datasets, contact the project members (contact info herein).
+These directories contain datasets used in early visualizations.
 Not guaranteed to work properly as data formats and processing algorithms have changed quite a bit over the course of the project, so these will not be described in detail.
+They will also likely be removed at some point.

 ## `./integrate_tree_to_XYZ`